A-Dying-Pig/PrintQueue/PrintQueue_Tofino/README.md

 ```
 So far, the data plane and control plane program is running with all links correctly set.
 While forwarding packets, the switch keeps measuring queue content and stores relevant data in the registers.
-The switch local CPU periodically polls and stores the register values.
+The switch local CPU polls and stores the register values.

 Use the code in `../EndHosts` to send and receive packets.